apache/kibble-scanners/README.md

 ## How to run:

- - On a daily/weekly/whatever basis, run: `python3 src/kibble-scanner.py`.
+ - On a daily/weekly/whatever basis, run in folder src: `python3 kibble-scanner.py`.

 ### Command line options: